 A close interwoven relationship exists among the Bride, Groom, and Koumbaro (male) or Koumbara (female).
-For an Orthodox Christian, it is considered a great honor to be invited to sponsor a couple in a marriage.
-The sponsor must be an Orthodox Christian and give witness before God and the people that the Bride and Groom are committed to each other and to Christ.
+The sponsor must be of the Orthodox Christian faith and give witness before God and the people that the Bride and Groom are committed to each other and to Christ.